Sutera Harbour (Sutera Harbor) in Kota Kinabalu City

 Other Islands

-They also offer trip to the following islands (required booking of island tour in advance).
+They also offer trips to the following islands (required booking of island tour in advance).

 Amenities

-Besides boat transfer and island tour, they have watersport centre that offers diving courses / services, parasailing, jetski, flyfish, banana boat ride, sea-walking, kayak, sunset cruise, fishing, etc. The harbor also has short and long term rental berthing services for boats.
+Besides boat transfers and island tours, they have a watersport centre that offers diving courses/services, parasailing, jet skiing, flyfishing, banana boat rides, sea-walking, kayaking, sunset cruises, fishing, etc. The harbor also has short—and long-term rental berthing services for boats.

 Contact